andriichern/news-task/README.md

 I need to take that data and display it in the browser.
 The main goal is to show a page with each data entry in format of its title and image.
 Data is provided in format of a few nested arrays.
+ - Each specific item contains its `width` property.
+It's based on the 12-column grid system, value is the # of columns.
  - There should be a possibility to edit each title and save it (locally only).
  - Moreover, user should be able to delete each data entry (locally only).
  - After deletion, for a few seconds there should be a simple notification to user and ability to restore deleted item.